dengking/programming-language/docs/C++/Experts/Anthony-Williams/CCiA/7/7.3/index.md

 ## 7.3.4 Guideline: identify busy-wait loops and help the other thread

 In the final queue example you saw how a thread performing a push operation had to wait for another thread also performing a push to complete its operation before it could proceed.
+Left alone, this would have been a busy-wait loop, with the waiting thread wasting CPU time while failing to proceed.
+If you end up with a **busy-wait loop**, you effectively have a blocking operation and might as well use mutexes and locks.
+By modifying the algorithm so that the waiting thread performs the incomplete steps if it’s scheduled to run before the original thread completes the operation, you can remove the busy-wait and the operation is no longer blocking.
+In the queue example this required changing a data member to be an **atomic variable** rather than a nonatomic variable and using **compare/exchange operations** to set it, but in more complex data structures it might require more extensive changes.